The IMNDA is hosting it’s AGM and Annual Conference 2019 on Friday 4th October at the Hodson Bay Hotel, Athlone.

-We have fantastic news!
-We are delighted to reveal our new Recharge Grant.
+Do you know about our Recharge Grant?
 This amazing grant offers people with MND and their loves ones the opportunity to have a break from their usual routine and enjoy some quality time together. (more…)

 We are delighted to announce that thanks to the success of our Drink Tea for MND campaign, we are unveiling a fantastic new program aimed at our primary family caregivers available for 2019. (more…)